hibernate/hibernate-infra/README.md

 - The address of the AWS Jenkins CI coordinator node in `jenkins-coordinator`
 - The address of the AWS Jenkins CI worker node in `jenkins-worker`
+- The address of the AWS Jenkins CI worker node in `ci-nexus-proxy`

 Make sure to update the paths to the private keys as necessary.